tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 | 8 | 4 bytes | Padding | Reserved for future use |

 :::note Cross-Platform Portability
 All multi-byte integers (block size, padding, block sizes, checksums, overflow offsets, KV header fields, and SSTable metadata) use **little-endian encoding** throughout TidesDB.
-This ensures database files are fully portable across all platforms and architectures—files can be copied between x86, ARM, RISC-V, 32-bit, 64-bit, little-endian, and big-endian systems without conversion or compatibility issues.
+This ensures engine files are fully portable across all platforms and architectures—files can be copied between x86, ARM, RISC-V, 32-bit, 64-bit, little-endian, and big-endian systems without conversion or compatibility issues.
 :::

 #### Block Format